Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

 \subsection{Background and motivation}

-Point clouds, as a standard 3D acquisition format used by devices like Lidar on autonomous vehicles, Kinect for Xbox game console and face identification sensor on phones, are getting increasingly popular for 3D representation in computer vision.
-Moreover, compared to other 3D formats such as 3D voxel grid and 3D mesh, point cloud can provide a compact and detailed 3D representation because it represents a 3D object with densely placed points along its surface, rather than characterizing it as a regular 3D voxel grid with binary voxel values indicating opacity or constructing its surface through elementary shapes like triangles.
+Point clouds, as a standard 3D acquisition format used by devices like Lidar on autonomous vehicles, Kinect for Xbox and face identification sensor on phones, are getting increasingly popular for 3D representation in computer vision.
+Moreover, compared to other 3D formats such as voxel grids and 3D meshes, point clouds can provide a compact and detailed representation of a 3D object.

 Learning a generative model of 3D point clouds is a fundamental problem for 3D computer vision because it is beneficial to 3D point cloud synthesis and analysis tasks, by providing an explicit probability distribution of point clouds.
-Despite the enormous advance of discriminative models for the tasks of 3D point cloud classification and segmentation, e.g., \cite{qi2017pointnet,qi2017pointnet++,zaheer2017deep}, the progress in developing generative models for 3D point clouds has been lagging behind.
+Despite the enormous advance of discriminative models for the tasks of 3D point cloud classification and segmentation, e.g., PointNet~\cite{qi2017pointnet}, PointNet++~\cite{qi2017pointnet++}, DeepSet~\cite{zaheer2017deep}, ShapeContextNet~\cite{xie2018attentional}, PointGrid~\cite{le2018pointgrid}, DynamicGCN~\cite{wang2019dynamic}, and SampleNet~\cite{lang2020samplenet}, the progress in developing generative models for 3D point clouds has been lagging.
 A major challenge in generative modeling of point clouds is that unlike images, videos and volumetric shapes, point clouds are not regular structures but unordered point sets, which makes extending existing paradigms intended for structured data not straightforward.
-That is why the majority of existing works on 3D generative models are based on volumetric data, e.g., \cite{wu20153d,wu2016learning,xie2018learning,huang20193d}.
+That is why the majority of existing works on 3D generative models are based on volumetric data, e.g., 3D ShapeNet~\cite{wu20153d}, 3D GAN~\cite{wu2016learning}, Generative VoxelNet~\cite{xie2018learning,Xie2020GenerativeVL}, 3D-INN~\cite{huang20193d}, etc.